Blog · Getting more leads

 Sources & further reading

-TradieFlow: Australian trade businesses typically lose 5–10 hours per week to manual admin, and tradie platforms cost $29–$200/month.
+TradieFlow: Australian trade businesses typically lose 5–10 hours per week to manual admin, and spreadsheets break down as a trades business grows.

 Casey Response: Responding within 5 minutes makes you 100x more likely to make contact and 21x more likely to qualify a lead; 78% buy from the first business to respond.